Papyrus Lansing

-The Papyrus Lansing is an ancient Egyptian document written during the reign of the pharaoh Senusret III.
-The scroll was written in the 18th century B.C. by Nebmare-nakht, the royal scribe and chief overseer of the cattle of Amun.
-It was directed to his pupil, Wenemdiamun, and advocated the benefits of becoming a scribe while simultaneously denouncing other jobs such as farming and soldiering for the physical labor and danger involved.
-The text was later used as practice for new scribes.
+The Papyrus Lansing (BM EA 9994) is an Egyptian document dated to the 20th Dynasty.
+It is written in the words of one Nebmare-nakht, royal scribe and chief overseer of the cattle of Amun and directed to his pupil, Wenemdiamun, advocating the benefits of becoming a scribe while simultaneously disparaging other occupations such as farming and soldiering for the physical labor and danger involved.
+The text was used as practice for new scribes.

-Context

-During Senusret III's reign, the political difficulties of the 10th, 11th, and 12th dynasties had been nearly resolved, leaving him free to campaign deep into Nubia, dig canals, and increase the power of his government.
-This increase in government created a need for more scribes, and the Papyrus Lansing served not only as a message encouraging Nebmare-nakht's apprentice Wenemdiamun to continue his journey to become a scribe, but also increased public interest as the document circulated, encouraging many others to become scribes as well.
-In addition, new scribes copied the Lansing Papyrus, in which role it served as both practice and propaganda.
 The papyrus was found in Thebes and acquired by the British Museum in 1886.

 Content

-The Papyrus Lansing is divided into five parts: Praise of the Scribe's Profession; Advice to the Unwilling Pupil; All Occupations Are Bad Except That of the Scribe; The Misfortunes of the Peasant; and The Scribe Does Not Suffer Like the Soldier.
+Note: the section headers below follow those in Caminos (the original papyrus does not contain section headers / sub-titles):

 Praise of the Scribe's Profession

 The first section introduces the author as Nebmare-nakht, royal scribe and chief overseer of Amun-ra's sacred cattle.
 He then claims that becoming a scribe will lead to great advancement, and Wenemdiamun should shun all else in the pursuit of becoming a scribe.
 Finally, he claims that writing pleases "more than bread and beer".